Grounds for Divorce in New York

 Despite a liberal heritage, New York is one of the most conservative states

 when it comes to grounds for

 divorce.
 It was only in 2010 that New York allowed couples to divorce over “irreconcilable

 differences,” effectively making New York a “no-fault divorce”

 state.
 New York is one of the few states that

 For you, that means

-you need not assign fault to file.
+you do not need to assign fault to file for divorce.
 The courts require that your marriage be irreconcilable for at least

 six months before filing—however, this is still half as long as

 the one-year waiting period for couples seeking divorce on grounds of